 A mountain of a man, he'd reach out and touch,

-He is the king of the castle in a place known as home,
+He was the king of the castle in a place known as home,

 respectful and quiet, handsomely groomed,

-love to us all through his labor did impart.
+love to us all through his labor in love.

 His heart beating softly to the lessons life taught,